 "Another thing which is a good marker is a portfolio, we have a very active portfolio which students have to engage with.
-Students have to upload stuff, and reflect regularly, you know I would wonder as that of as a sign of issues."
+Students have to upload stuff, and reflect regularly, you know I would wonder if that is a sign of issues."